 - Enter the amount you would like to give

-- Fill in the personal and credit card information
+- Click “Continue” and proceed to fill in personal and credit card information